๐ Pydantic AI Integration

 4. Write comprehensive tests

-Goal: Write clean, efficient code that meets requirements and is production-ready.
+Goal: Write clean, efficient code that meets requirements and is deployment-ready.

 Backstory: I am an experienced developer with expertise in multiple programming languages and frameworks."